Acts of Worship

-The title story is the tale of a Professor's visit to three Kumano shrines, accompanied by his shy and submissive middle-aged housekeeper, and his reasons for doing so.
+The title story is the tale of a professor's visit to three Kumano shrines, accompanied by his shy and submissive middle-aged housekeeper, and his reasons for doing so.
 The collection was translated into English by John Bester, whose work was praised for rendering "Mishima's complex Japanese into fluent and faithful English", and received the inaugural Noma Prize for Translation.
 The contents were selected by Bester from stories published by Mishima spanning from the 1940s to the mid 1960s.

 This collection of short stories relates back to Mishima's personal life in different ways.
 Most of them are anecdotes from his own life that contains a lot of underlying meanings of life, love, power, violence, homosexuality, and religion.

-Synopsis
+Included short stories

-"Fountains in the Rain"
+"Fountains in the Rain" (1963)

-This story was a great story about our expectations and perception of male-female relationships.
+This story was a story about our expectations and perception of male-female relationships.
 On a rainy day, the teenage Akio meticulously breaks up with his girlfriend in a tea shop in the Marunouchi Building.
 In the story, Akio wanted to break up with his girlfriend because he wanted to "savoy her dismay" (Bester, 1989).
-His girlfriend breaks down into floods of tears, but only later does he discover that she was crying about something else.
+His girlfriend breaks down into floods of tears, but only later does he heard that she was crying for no reason.

-However, at the end his girlfriend's tears started to inspire a sort of female resistance which lead to Akio ending up feeling more angry and humiliated than happy.
+However, at the end his girlfriend's tears started to inspire a sort of female resistance which leads to Akio ending up feeling angry and humiliated.

-"Raisin Bread"
+"Raisin Bread" (1963)

 An autobiographical story about a group of young, fashionable Japanese people with Western names in the '50s who attend a party near a beach.
 Raisin Bread follows Jack, Keeko, Gogi, and Peter that lives in a world full of jazz and music.
 There is no clear plot to this story, rather it just talks about a series of events.
 The group of people are written as people who live in the moment and want to live life "stupidly".

-"Sword"
+"Sword" (1963)

 Kokubu Jiro is the captain of the university kendō team and the highly expected contestant of the East/West Japanese Kendō championship.
 He is admired by all of his teammates even the ones touched in their pride.
 The story also follows Kagawa who admires and envy Jiro, Mibu who worships and secretly fancies Jiro, and Kinouchi, their trainer.

 The story is highly oriented on Jiro’s internal pessimist thoughts about the young generation, his own future and view of life (words that can be directly related to Mishima himself).